nicolasiensen/nicolasiensen.github.io/_posts/2022-03-11-running-rails-system-tests-with-docker.md

 }
 ```

-The host chrome-server:4444 doesn't exist yet, but this will be the address of the Chrome WebDriver we will make available for our tests.
+The address chrome-server:4444 doesn't exist yet, but this where we will make the Chrome WebDriver available for our tests later on.

 Let's try to rerun the system tests: